Parallels Provider

 #Checkpoints

-Native Parallels checkpoints use Parallels snapshots:
+Native Parallels checkpoints are backed by Parallels snapshots:

 crabbox checkpoint list --provider parallels --id "macOS Tahoe"